What Is Continuous Compliance + How To Achieve It

 While this process varies by company and industry, it typically involves consistent monitoring of your data sets, understanding where your most sensitive information is stored, and proper protection every step of the way.

 For example, it’s important to properly encrypt your data, run audits to stay compliant with various security frameworks, and conduct tests to find and fix any issues within your systems.
+You can also use a process called data classification to sort data into categories, which can help you better protect your most sensitive data.

 Understanding the risks present in your organization is the best way to defend yourself from a security breach or hacking attempt.
 It’s also the best way to find any cracks in your process, allowing you to fix them before they grow out of control.